 Charges: € 3

-11. Jewish Museum – Pages from the erstwhile communities
+11. Jewish Museum – Pages from the past

 Jewish Museum is one of the noteworthy tourist destinations in Venice.
 It was founded by the Jewish Community of Venice and is located in Campo of the Ghetto Novo.
 The museum showcases valuable items made by textile makers, goldsmiths, and copper smiths along with ancient books and manuscripts depicting civil & religious lives of the community.

 Don’t miss: Alef – the Bookshop – and Library archive